Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing Generalized Mercer Kernels

 The adjoint kernel $\adjK$ of the generalized Mercer kernel $K$ is also a generalized Mercer kernel, and $\Sset_{K}$ and $\Sset_{K}'$ are the left-sided and right-sided expansion sets of the adjoint kernel $\adjK$, respectively, that is, $\Sset_{\adjK}=\Sset_{K}'$ and $\Sset_{\adjK}'=\Sset_{K}$.

+\begin{remark} In the theory of linear integral equations, if the expansion sets are finite, then $K$ is a separable (degenerate) kernel (see \cite{ChenMicchelliXu2015} and \cite[Section~11]{Kress1989}).
+Here, we mainly focus on the infinite countable expansion terms of the kernel $K$.

-\begin{remark} Actually, the expansion sets of the generalized Mercer may not be unique.
-For avoiding confusions, the expansion sets $\Sset_K$ and $\Sset_K'$ of the generalized Mercer kernel $K$ will be FIXED in this article, and we will give another symbol $W$ to represent this kernel $K$ if $K$ has another expansion sets $\Sset_W$ and $\Sset_W'$.
-In the following sections, the expansions sets will be used to construct the $p$-norm RKBSs.
-Different from RKHSs, the $p$-norm RKBSs induced by the variety of expansion sets of the generalized Mercer kernels may not be unique (see the discussions of equivalent eigenfunctions of positive definite kernels in Section~\ref{s:RKBS-PDK}).
+Actually, the expansion sets of the generalized Mercer kernel may not be unique.
+To avoid confusions, the expansion sets $\Sset_K$ and $\Sset_K'$ of the generalized Mercer kernel $K$ are FIXED in this article, and we shall give another symbol $W$ to represent this kernel $K$ if $K$ has another expansion sets $\Sset_W$ and $\Sset_W'$.
+In the following sections, the expansion sets will be used to construct the $p$-norm RKBSs.
+Differently from RKHSs, the $p$-norm RKBSs induced by a variety of expansion sets of the generalized Mercer kernels may not be unique (see the discussions of equivalent eigenfunctions of positive definite kernels in Section~\ref{s:RKBS-PDK}).

-For reducing the complexity of the notations, the index of the expansions sets is FIXED to be the natural numbers $\NN$ in this article.
-However, it is not difficult for us to extend all the theorems of generalized Mercer kernel to another countable index $\mathcal{I}$ same as \cite[Section~4.5]{SteinwartChristmann2008}, for example, the expansion of the generalized Mercer kernel $K$ can be rewritten as
+To reduce the complexity of the notation, the index of the expansion sets is FIXED to be the natural numbers $\NN$ in this article.
+However, it is not difficult for us to extend all the theorems of the generalized Mercer kernel to another countable index $\mathcal{I}$ the same as \cite[Section~4.5]{SteinwartChristmann2008}.
+For example, the expansion of the generalized Mercer kernel $K$ can be rewritten as

 \end{remark}